 “What this is saying is, ‘Let’s start building now,’” said, George Moschoglou, Ph.D., faculty director at Georgetown for the project management credit portfolio.
 “We build in small increments.
 We are adaptable to change.
 We don’t assume we know everything up front.”

-The credits earned from the Lean & Agile Practices Graduate Certificate can be applied to the master’s degrees in either Technology Management or Project Management.
+The credits earned from the Lean & Agile Practices Graduate Certificate can be applied to the Master's in Information Technology Management or Master's in Project Management programs.

 Competitive Business Intelligence